result

 0

-children and adults living outside the NPH homes received nutrition, education, and community support
+living outside the NPH homes received nutrition, education, and community support

 0